 May 23, 2025

-WASHINGTON, D.C. – In what is believed to be a first since the Trump administration issued government-wide layoffs, the Merit Systems Protections Board (MSPB) today granted class certification to fired probationary employees at the Department of Homeland Security (DHS).
-The decision allows fired probationary employees at the agency to join this class action and seek reinstatement.
+WASHINGTON, D.C. – In what is believed to be a first since the Trump administration issued government-wide layoffs, an Administrative Judge at the Merit Systems Protections Board (MSPB) certified a class of fired probationary employees at the Department of Homeland Security (DHS).
+The decision allows fired probationary employees at the agency to together challenge their terminations as unlawful and to litigate their entitlement to reinstatement as a group.

 “This is heartening news for the scores of probationary workers whose rights have been trampled on and whose lives were turned upside down by what we believe were illegal reductions in force,” said Christopher Bonk, partner at Gilbert Employment Law.
 “We’re looking forward to continuing our fight to get these employees back to serving the mission they joined the civil service to pursue.”